 *A design tip: leave the facade un-greened in some places to create contrast and maintain a facade's elegance.

-Self climbers (plants that climb by themselves without any wire, cable or wooden trellis) need almost no climbing aid, so they can be used to create very inexpensive green areas.
+Self climbers (plants with adhesive 'organs' that climb naturally) almost never need a support, so they can be used to cover the facade at low cost.
 This is especially true for ivy, which keeps its leaves all year round.
-Boston ivy and Virginia creeper are usually fast-growing and have bright red autumn leaves, but in winter appear less impressive.
+Boston ivy and Virginia creeper are usually fast-growing and have bright red autumn leaves, though in winter are less impressive.

-Most climbing plants need climbing systems to completely cover a wall.
-The classic full-greening was previously done with espaliered grapevine, because at that time greening was seen and valued in terms of yield.
-But vines need care, and for their development, expertise is required (which can be found on this website).
-Also with climbing roses, larger surface greenings can be created, and where appropriate, clematis and annuals can also be introduced.
+Most climbing plants need climbing support to completely cover a wall.
+In the past, the classic full greening was done with espaliered grapevine because greening was seen and valued in terms of yield.
+But grapevines need regular care, and specific know-how is required (which we offer in our climbing plants section).
+Larger green areas can also be created with climbing roses, for example, and team up well with clematis and other annuals.